IBM/app-modernization-coexistence-layer/README.md

 }
 ```

-Next, in the javascript code, update the value of variable `legacy_app_url` (you will find it in the beginning of the file) to the `changeplan` url which was noted in legacy app setup section.
+Next, in the javascript code, update the value of variable `legacy_app_url` (you will find it in the beginning of the file) to the `changeplan` url.
+The `changeplan` url will be http://app-legacy-xxxx.mybluemix.net/telecom/apis/changeplan.
+>Note: the base url http://app-legacy-xxxx.mybluemix.net was noted in the legacy application setup

 Click `Save` button on the top right of the code editor.